srcfl/srcful-documentation/docs/developer/data-models.md

 | `total_export_Wh`    | Wh        | integer   | Total Energy Exported (lifetime discharge energy; 0 if no V2G support)     |
 | `session_import_Wh`  | Wh        | integer   | Session Energy Imported (reset on connect/disconnect)                       |
 | `session_export_Wh`  | Wh        | integer   | Session Energy Exported (reset on connect/disconnect)                       |

+* Array of limit values.
+This can be used to specfy intervals of limits.
+E.g. a v2g charger that can discharge with -5000 to -500, and charge with 500 to 5000 would be specified as `lower_limit_W=[-5000, 0, 500]` and `upper_limit_W=[-500, 0, 5000]`.
+Note that these two arrays need to have matching pairs.

 ### Implications for EMS and Optimization